Cardiac Cycle - Atrial Contraction (Phase 1)

 A-V Valves Open; Semilunar Valves Closed

-- This is the first phase of the cardiac cycle because it is initiated by the p wave of the electrocardiogram (ECG), which represents electrical depolarization of the atria.
-Atrial depolarization then causes contraction of the atrial musculature.
+- This is the first phase of the cardiac cycle.
+It is initiated by the p wave of the electrocardiogram (ECG), which represents electrical depolarization of the atria.
+Atrial depolarization initiates contraction of the atrial musculature.
 As the atria contract, the pressure within the atrial chambers increases, which forces more blood flow across the open atrioventricular (AV) valves, leading to a rapid flow of blood into the ventricles.
 Blood does not flow back into the vena cava because of inertial effects of the venous return and because the wave of contraction through the atria moves toward the AV valve thereby having a "milking effect."
 However, atrial contraction does produce a small increase in venous pressure that can be noted as the "a-wave" of the left atrial pressure (LAP).
-Just following the peak of the a wave is the x-descent.
+Just following the peak of the a-wave is the x-descent.

 - Atrial contraction normally accounts for about 10% of left ventricular filling